-- (a) A law school shall identify, define, and disseminate each of the learning outcomes it seeks for its graduating students and for its program of legal education. - (b) The learning outcomes shall include competency as an entry-level practitioner in the following areas: - (1) knowledge and understanding of substantive law and procedure; - (2) competency in the following skills: - (i) legal analysis and reasoning, critical thinking, legal research, problem solving, written and oral communication in a legal context; - (ii) the ability to recognize and resolve ethical and other professional dilemmas; and - (iii) a depth and breadth of other professional skills sufficient for effective, responsible and ethical participation in the legal profession. - (3) knowledge and understanding of the following values: - (i) ethical responsibilities as representatives of clients, officers of the courts, and public citizens responsible for the quality and availability of justice; - (ii) the legal profession's values of justice, fairness, candor, honesty, integrity, professionalism, respect for diversity and respect for the rule of law; and
+- (a) A law school shall identify, define, and disseminate each of the learning outcomes it seeks for its graduating students and for its program of legal education. - (b) The learning outcomes shall include competency as an entry-level practitioner in the following areas: - (1) knowledge and understanding of substantive law and procedure. - (2) competency in the professional following skills of: - (i) legal analysis and reasoning, critical thinking, legal research, problem solving, written and oral communication in a legal context; - (ii) the ability to recognize and resolve recognizing and resolving ethical and other professional dilemmas; and - (iii) a depth and breadth of other professional skills at a breadth and depth sufficient for effective, responsible and ethical participation in the legal profession. - (3) knowledge and understanding of the following values: - (i) ethical responsibilities as representatives of clients, officers of the courts, and public citizens responsible for the quality and availability of justice;

-- (iii) responsibility to ensure that adequate legal services are provided to those who cannot afford to pay for them. - (4) any other outcomes the school identifies as necessary or important to meet the needs of its students and to accomplish the school's mission and goals.
+- (ii) the legal profession's values of justice, fairness, candor, honesty, integrity, professionalism, respect for diversity and respect for the rule of law; and - (iii) responsibility to ensure that adequate legal services are provided to those who cannot afford to pay for them. - (4) any other learning outcomes the school identifies as necessary or important to meet the needs of its students and to accomplish the school's mission and goals.